LiamEdwards931/JavascriptProject/README.md

 - enter key wasn't working to reset the game on gameOver (fixed) - set the wrong variable for rexchar in the gameOver function, changed it back to normal to make it work.
 - Changed the reset game button to shift as there was a problem with the mute button activating when game was resetting.
 - canvas and title screen jumped when swiping on mobile (fixed) - set the CSS property of canvas and title screen to "touch-action:none".
+- When fullscreen button was clicked it would only go to fullscreen on the Canvas (fixed) - set the property the fullscreen was looking for to the window of the document and not the canvas specifically.

 ## Credits